Generic Name: mometasone (Topical application route)

 - Children younger than 2 years of age—Use is not recommended.

 - For topical dosage form (lotion):

-- Children 12 years of age and older—Apply to the affected area of the skin once per day.
+- Adults and children 12 years of age and older—Apply to the affected area of the skin once a day.

 - Children younger than 12 years of age—Use is not recommended.

-- For topical dosage forms (cream and ointment):
+- For topical dosage forms (cream or ointment):